JurijSchoenfeld/Traf2Net/README.md

 1. **Baseline Approach:**
    - Description: A fully connected dynamic network is created between all active nodes.
-   - Implementation: [contac_networks.ContactNetworks.baseline]
+   - Implementation: contac_networks.ContactNetworks.baseline

 2. **Random Approach:**
    - Description: Contacts from the baseline approach are randomly chosen, and the contact duration is drawn from a given probability distribution.
-   - Implementation: [contac_networks.ContactNetworks.random]
+   - Implementation: contac_networks.ContactNetworks.random

 3. **Clique Approach:**
    - Description: Locations are divided into spaces, and nodes are assigned to default spaces.
 Nodes leave the default space with a given probability, and the duration of their stay at a different location is drawn from a given distribution.
 All nodes in a certain space are fully connected.
-   - Implementation: [contac_networks.ContactNetworks.clique]
+   - Implementation: clique.py

 **Sophisticated Human Mobility Models:**

 4. **Random Waypoint Model (RWP):**
    - Description: Movement of nodes is simulated using a random walk with pauses.
 Distances between active nodes are calculated at every time step, and a contact is generated if the distance surpasses a given threshold.
-   - Implementation: [mobility.py]
+   - Implementation: mobility.py

 5. **Truncated Levy Walk (TLW):**
    - Description: Similar to RWP but with added Levy flights during pauses.
-   - Implementation: [mobility.py]
+   - Implementation: mobility.py

 6. **Spatio Temporal Parametric Stepping Model (STEPS):**
    - Description: Locations are divided into spaces, and each node is assigned a default space.
 Nodes leave their default space with a given probability, and the new space is chosen based on a probability distribution determined by the distance to the default space.
-   - Implementation: [contac_networks.ContactNetworks.STEPS]
+   - Implementation: contac_networks.ContactNetworks.STEPS

 7. **STEPS + RWP:**
    - Description: Nodes swap spaces according to STEPS movement, and the movement within the space is simulated with RWP.
-   - Implementation: [contac_networks.ContactNetworks.STEPS_with_RWP]
+   - Implementation: contac_networks.ContactNetworks.STEPS_with_RWP

 More models might be integrated in the future.